Jean Dominique: Legacy

 Jonathan Demme covered the life and death of Dominique in his 2003 documentary The Agronomist.

 The Centre de Production Agricole Jean L. Dominique in Marmelade, in the north of Haiti, created in 2001 by former President René Preval in memory of Dominique, is an agricultural training center for coffee and cacao producers.
 A reforestation hub, it is also home to a cooperative of citrus growers, with a juice processing plant, while the bamboo trees on the grounds are used for the production of furniture.

 The archives of Radio Haiti-Inter are currently being processed by the Rubenstein Rare Book & Manuscript Library at Duke University, with the goal of preserving, digitizing, and digitally repatriating Radio Haiti's recordings to Haiti.
+Dominique’s daughter, writer Jan J. Dominique, later explored the aftermath of his death and exile in her autobiographical novel Mémoire errante — 2008.